hashicorp/vagrant/docs/vagrantfile.md

 The above will use the vagrant folder under root as the mount point for the shared project directory.

-`config.vm.forward_ports` is a function that will add a set of ports to forward from the host machine to the virtual machine created with vagrant.
+`config.vm.forward_port` is a function that will add a set of ports to forward from the host machine to the virtual machine created with vagrant.
 The default Vagrantfile that is packaged with Vagrant itself forwards port 2222 on the host machine to port 22 on the guest for ssh.
+Example usage of this is shown below:

+{% highlight ruby %}
+config.vm.forward_port("web", 80, 8080)
+config.vm.forward_port("ftp", 21, 4567)
+{% endhighlight %}

+The first parameter of the `forward_port` method is simply a key used internally to reference the forwarded port.
+It doesn't affect the actual ports forwarded at all.
+The above example could've changed `web` to `fluffy bananas` and it still would've worked fine.

 `config.vm.disk_image_format` alerts Vagrant to the prefered virtual disk image file format for use when creating new virtual machines.
 VirtualBox supports many disk formats such as .vdi (VirtualBox's own format), .vmdk (VMWare's disk image format), and .vhd (Microsoft's format).